avestura/AryanWPFTemplate/README.md

 Simply address your fonts in `Fonts.xaml` and use them anywhere in you project

 ##### Assets/Images
-Define vector based (Geometric Paths, FontAwesome, ...) icons here.
-Also you can put png, jpeg, png, ... files here.
+Define vector based icons here (Geometric Paths, FontAwesome, ...).
+You can also put png, jpeg, png, ... files here.

 ##### Assets/Photos
 Put you large photos here.